angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 Veil with my Trop x Volc combination open so was loathe to commit the Force into it without information.
 What is useful to note here too is my graveyard was practically only cantrips, lands and discard spells.
-Nothing that could help in a prolonged counter war or that could severly hamper my ability to build a winning pile.
+Nothing that could help in a prolonged counter war or that could severely hamper my ability to build a winning pile.
 Based on this and the fact he knew I was aware of his Surgical, and thus would build a pile to play around it, he decided to allow my Force to resolve and then Surgical it with Doomsday still on the stack.
 If my two